navin1111/Sentiment_Analysis/README.md

-Memory updated
-Sure!
-Here's a README file for your sentiment analysis project using Bidirectional LSTM:

 Emotion Detection using Bidirectional LSTM
 This project involves the development of an emotion detection system using a Bidirectional Long Short-Term Memory (LSTM) model.
 The system classifies text inputs into one of six emotions: joy, anger, love, sadness, fear, and surprise.